appdev-lessons/getting-started-with-scaffolds/content.md

 ## Getting started

-There is no target for this app, but the goal is to rebuild Must See Movies using industry standard (i.e. Professional) code.
+There is no target for this app, this is just a playground to repeat and levelup what we've learned so far using industry standard (i.e. Professional) code.

-This project includes a few basic automated tests, so click on this button to get started:
+This project does include a few basic automated tests, so click on this button to get started:

 LTI{Load Getting Started with Scaffolds assignment}(https://grades.firstdraft.com/launch)[S9ymPy6WCsn18gLbByVbZQ7k]{vfdtzJb5bLYqYwuqgeRKpc5d}(5)[Getting Started with Scaffolds Project]